rzuberi/cell-SCT/classification/ccc_agenda.md

 - The robustness has to be leveled into the level of the PCNA since that's what we want our CNN to classify from in the end.
 - Edges of microscopy pictures might be blurry.
 Helfrid recommends applying a gaussian blur on the entire image and then dividing or subtracting it.
 - The output from the CNN could be a confidence score (60/40, 70/30 etc.) instead of giving one class (1 or 0).
+- After having classified the cells, on the original cell image (with all the cells), add textually each cell's label next to it
+- The k-means clustering graph (with the dots of colors) would look great on the front of this project when showing what each section deos